jillesvangurp/kotlin4example/README.md

 This library is intended for anyone that publishes some kind of Kotlin library or code and wants to document their code using Markdown files that contain working examples.

+Write your documentation using a kotlin markdown DSL.
+Use simple `example { // code goes here }` blocks to provide examples.
+Kotlin4example will generate nice markdown with the code inside that block added as code blocks.
+See below for a detailed introduction.

+This README is of course generated with kotlin4example.

 ## Gradle

 Add the dependency to your project and start writing some documentation.
 See below for some examples.